foundriesio/docs/source/user-guide/docker-vscode/docker-vscode.rst

      Terminal will be reused by tasks, press any key to close it.

-Swtich to the Docker Extension view to explore the extension funcionalities:
+Switch to the Docker Extension view to explore the extension functionalities:

 .. figure:: /_static/userguide/docker-vscode/docker.png
    :width: 900